 You can leverage your time, achievement, talents and skills, education, and network to get what you want.
 These things will help you achieve more than you could have done if you were to do it all alone.
 In your personal life, this means acknowledging your strengths and seeing challenges as opportunities rather than negatively.
 This way, you will boost your career and succeed in business, achieve financial freedom, or improve your relationships.

 Why networking is important

 Networking is interacting with others to exchange information and develop professional or social contacts.
-It allows you to help others, exchange fresh ideas, it makes you more visible, it opens doors to new opportunities, and it allows you to express your opinion.
+It allows you to help others, exchange fresh ideas, makes you more visible, opens doors to new opportunities, and it allows you to express your opinion.